 Preach the Gospel & Evangelize “Go ye therefore, and teach all nations . . . teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen” (Matthew 28:19–20).

 Now obviously, besides what's contained in the above list there are many other commandments that Jesus delivered to His disciples during the course of His earthly ministry.
-It's simply our duty to read the Gospels carefully and become properly familiar with ALL of them.
-Similarly, Believers are also required to learn and apply themselves to any of the Old Testament commandments that are reinforced in the New Testament and therefore still valid.
-The same applies to the instructions given by the Apostles of Jesus throughout the epistles.
-To ignore any of them is to place our eternal salvation in jeopardy.
-We simply cannot pretend that the Christian Faith is all about a meaningless definition of love while we practice a complete disregard for God's Law.
+And there are also the apostolic writings or epistles, which are equally important and teach us how to be pleasing to God in every aspect of life.
+It's simply our duty to read the entire Bible and apply it adequately to our lives.
+To ignore anything within the Scriptures, however small, is to place our eternal salvation in jeopardy.
+So let's not pretend that the Christian Faith is all about a meaningless definition of love while we practice a complete disregard for God's Law.
 A true disciple of Christ will be intentional and responsible in their study of Scripture.

 "But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 As we said before, so say I now again, if any man preach any other gospel unto you than that ye have received, let him be accursed" (Galatians 1:8-9).